 Walking into a meeting and seeing the light in the eyes of an individual who just picked up a 24-hour chip will fill you with a joy you have never known.
 Experiencing something so beautiful will remind you of why you started in the first place.
 If you are having a hard day, remember the feeling of picking up a 24-hour chip and how excited you were for 30 days to come.

 Never lose that faith you had when you first walked into the rooms.
 The light inside of you should never die out.
-Stay young in meeting rooms, as time goes on don’t get too over confident.
-Always remember the happiness sobriety has brought into your life and if you are to ever forget, walk into a meeting and have someone new restore your faith.
+Stay young in meeting rooms.
+As time goes on, don’t get too overconfident.
+Always remember the happiness sobriety has brought into your life and if you are ever to forget, walk into a meeting and have someone new restore your faith.

 5. Happiness & Laughter Can be Found at a 12-Step Meeting